macOS Setup

 iproxy 2222 22 &

 This tells the system to forward any traffic to port 2222 over the cable to port 22 on the device.
-Once that is running, you can use the built-in SSH client on the Mac to connect to it:
+Once that is running, you can use the built-in SSH client to connect to it:

 ssh -p 2222 -l root localhost